aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/epidemics/a-prayer-in-response-to-the-coronavirus-by-rav-shmuly-yanklowitz-valley-beit-midrash-2020.html.md

 <hr />

 "A Prayer in Response to the Coronavirus" by Rav Shmuly Yanklowitz was first published on the Valley Beit Midrash website, <a href="http://www.rabbishmuly.com/coronavirus-prayer.html">here</a>.
+Hebrew translation offered by Rabbi Simcha Daniel Burstyn.

 &nbsp;
 </body>